fwilliams/neural-splines/README.md

     - 'random': choose Nyström samples at random from the input
     - 'blue-noise': downsample the input with blue noise to get Nyström samples
     - 'k-means': use k-means  clustering to generate Nyström samples
+  * **`--trim <TRIM>`**: If set to a positive value, trim vertices of the reconstructed mesh whose nearest point in the input is greater than this value.
+The units of this argument are voxels (where the grid_size determines the size of a voxel) Default is -1.0.
+  * **`--eps <EPS>`**:  Perturbation amount for finite differencing in voxel units. i.e. we perturb points by eps times the diagonal length of a voxel (where the grid_size determines the size of a voxel).
+To approximate the gradient of the function, we sample points +/- eps along the normal direction.
   * **`--voxel-downsample-threshold <VOXEL_DOWNSAMPLE_THRESHOLD>`**: If the number of input points is greater than this value, downsample it by averaging points and normals within voxels on a grid.
 The size of the voxel grid is determined via the --grid-size argument.
 Default is 150_000.NOTE: This can massively  speed up reconstruction for very large point clouds and generally won't throw away any details.
   * **`--kernel <KERNEL>`**: Which kernel to use.
 Must be one of 'neural-spline', 'spherical-laplace', or 'linear-angle'.
 Default is 'neural-spline'.NOTE: The spherical laplace is a good approximation to the neural tangent kernel (see [this paper](https://arxiv.org/pdf/2007.01580.pdf) for details)
   * **`--seed <SEED>`**: Random number generator seed to use.